The total fixed cost curve is

 The total fixed cost curve is a graph that shows the relationship between total fixed cost and the level of output.
 The curve is vertical because the total fixed cost does not change with the level of output.

-One of the causes of the present high rate of inflation in Nigeria is ...
+One of the functions of the commercial banks is that it is ...